Mandabi

 Mandabi (French: Le Mandat, "The Money Order") is a 1968 film written and directed by Senegalese filmmaker Ousmane Sembène.
 The film is based on Sembène's novel The Money-Order and is the director's first film in his native Wolof language.
-Since most of the Senegalese population do not understand French, Sembène wanted to create cinema for Wolof speakers.
+Since most of the Senegalese population at the time did not understand French, Sembène wanted to create cinema for Wolof speakers.
 This is believed to be the first full-length African language film from West Africa.

 Plot

 An unemployed Senegalese Muslim, Ibrahima Dieng, lives with his two wives and seven children in Dakar.
 His nephew, Abdou, sends him a money order from Paris worth 25,000 francs, which he has saved from working as a street sweeper.
 Ibrahima is to keep some of the money for himself, save a portion for his nephew, and give a portion to his sister.

 However, Ibrahima faces numerous difficulties trying to obtain the money order.
 Not having an ID, Ibrahima must go through several levels of Senegalese bureaucracy to try to get one, only to fail after spending money he does not have.
 Meanwhile, neighbors come over asking for money and Ibrahima is further indebted.
-In the end, he is swindled by Mbaye, his unscrupulous nephew, who promised to cash the money order for him.
-Mbaye sells Ibrahima's house to a French man and steals the money order, saying that he was pickpocketed.
-The film leaves Ibrahima in debt and without a home.
+In the end, he is swindled by Mbaye, his unscrupulous nephew, who promised to cash the money order for him, but steals the money, saying that he was pickpocketed.
+The film leaves Ibrahima in debt.
 The film explores themes of neocolonialism, religion, corruption, and relationships in Senegalese society.